ls1intum/Artemis/README.md

 1. [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html): Java is the main development language for the server application of ArTEMiS.

-2. [MySQL Database Server](https://dev.mysql.com/downloads/mysql): ArTEMiS uses Hibernate to store entities in a MySQL database.
+2. [MySQL Database Server 5.7.x](https://dev.mysql.com/downloads/mysql): ArTEMiS uses Hibernate to store entities in a MySQL database.
 Download and install the MySQL Community Server (5.7.x) and configure the 'root' user with an empty password.
 (In case you want to use a different password, make sure to change the value in application-dev.yml and in liquibase.gradle)

-3. [Node.js](https://nodejs.org): We use Node to run a development web server and build the project.
+3. [Node.js 9](https://nodejs.org): We use Node (>=6.9.0 && <=9.11.1) to run a development web server and build the project.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 4. [Yarn](https://yarnpkg.com): We use Yarn to manage Node dependencies.
 Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).